JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Overview.md

 The proof generation system in zkWasm handles the complexity of real-world applications through a segmentation approach.
 This is necessary because execution traces can contain millions of instructions, far exceeding what can be proved in a single circuit.
 The system breaks down long execution traces into manageable segments, each with its own proof, which are then combined into a complete verification of the entire execution.

+!!! note
+    To optimize proof generation in your applications:

+    - Design with proof segmentation in mind
+    - Batch related operations to minimize segment boundaries
+    - Implement proper error handling that doesn't leak private information
+    - Consider the trade-offs between segment size and proof generation time

 Each execution segment maintains its own starting state, sequence of instructions, ending state, and proof of correct execution:

 ```rust